kriogenia/oito/README.md

 * [Web](./wasm/README.md)

 ## Next
 I'm not finished with Oito.
-First, because I'm still lacking the sounds and that's not good.
-And second, because I want to build some insights out of this experience.
+I want to build some insights out of this experience.
 I always wanted to make a MdBook and I think that some kind of tutorial to make this could be a good option.
 I would also like to make some post over DEV or Medium, but I don't know yet.